robertdavidgraham/masscan/VULNINFO.md

 ## Threats

-The primary threat is from hostile targets on the Internet sending back back responses in order to:
+The primary threat is from hostile targets on the Internet sending back responses in order to:
 * exploit a buffer-overflow vulnerability
 * spoof packets trying to give fraudulent scan results (mitigated with our